tholmes59/tholmes59.github.io/_posts/2019-04-18-using_sinatra_-_wine_journal_app.markdown

 end
 ```

-In addition to the application controller I mentioned earlier, I also created a users controller and a wines controller.
+In addition to the application controller I mentioned earlier, I created a users controller and a wines controller.
 Each controller creates the appropriate RESTful routes and builds the methods for CRUD functionality.

 I also created .erb files for Users and Wines under Views to hold the web forms to create and login users, and create, display, edit and delete wines.